-A TM symbol is used for an unregistered trademark and only a registered proprietor of a trademark can use ® symbol.
+A TM symbol is used for an unregistered trademark and only a registered proprietor of a trademark can use the ® symbol.
 Using the symbol TM symbol on a trademark means that one claims to be the owner of that trademark.
-While there is no prohibition to use the symbol TM symbol on a trademark in India by the owner, it is unlawful to use the ® symbol without registration.
+While there is no prohibition to use the symbol TM symbol on the trademark in India by the owner, it is unlawful to use the ® symbol without registration.

 How long does the trademark registration process take?

 It may take anywhere between one year to several years depending on the basis for filing and legal issues that may arise in the examination of the application.

 What is the term of trademark registration in India?

 A trademark in India is registered for a period of 10 years and it is renewable every 10 years.